Everything You Need for the Best Business Impact Assessments (BIA). Step-by-Step Guide, Business Impact Analysis Template & Report

 For example, a business impact analysis template for information technology will include steps related to software, IT personnel, and bandwidth needs.
 On the other hand, a business impact analysis template for banks would include steps related to physical money transfers and security procedures.

-But whether you’re looking for a business impact analysis template Gartner offers or are looking for a business impact analysis example from AGS, or making your own spreadsheet, the following steps will apply, no matter the industry or impact type.
+But whether you’re looking for a business impact analysis template Gartner offers or are looking for a business impact analysis example from OCM Solution, or making your own spreadsheet, the following steps will apply, no matter the industry or impact type.

 What is Business Impact Analysis? | Steps to Take